bbaltazar/professional-scheduling-platform/CSV_QUICKSTART.md

 ### ✅ DO:
 - Use UTF-8 encoding for your CSV
-- Include email addresses for all clients
+- Include name and phone for all clients
-- Use standard email format (name@domain.com)
+- Use 10-digit phone numbers (any format works)
-- Keep phone numbers in any format you prefer
+- Keep email addresses in standard format if provided

 ### ❌ DON'T:
-- Upload files without email addresses
+- Upload files without names or phone numbers
-- Use special characters in email addresses
+- Use phone numbers with fewer than 10 digits
 - Upload non-CSV files (.xlsx, .txt, etc.)
 - Worry about duplicates (system handles them)